Hardhat-Enterprises/Deakin-Detonator-Toolkit/README.md

 5. Close your current terminal and open a new one.

-6. Install rust.
+6. Install rust:

     ```bash
     curl --proto '=https' --tlsv1.2 https://sh.rustup.rs -sSf | sh
     ```

 7. Install volta or node.
-Volta now no longer support Apple silicon chip series (M series) therefore we can use alternative like node instead
+Volta now no longer support Apple silicon chip series (M series) therefore we can use alternative like node instead:

     ### for Apple silicon series user